-With the beautiful Caribbean island of Barbados now opening back up to tourists and ready to accept holidaymakers looking to secure their much-needed dose of sun, sea and sand, you’ve every reason to make this stunning vacay spot your next getaway.
+The beautiful island of Barbados is back and is more than ready to accept holidaymakers looking to secure their much-needed dose of sun, sea and sand.
+You have every reason to make this stunning holiday spot your next getaway.

 But what makes it such a special destination?
 Well, we’ve been in touch with our good friends at the tourist board to hear from the experts themselves just exactly why Barbados should be so high on your travel hit list, so read on to discover more!

-Not forgetting the locals’ favourite alcoholic tipple of rum of course which is commonly supped all over the island, particularly at sunset when Bajan rum punch will often be enjoyed.
+Not forgetting the locals’ favourite alcoholic tipple of rum of course which is commonly sipped all over the island, particularly at sunset when Bajan rum punch will often be enjoyed.

 There’s a real sense of joy and energy in Bajan culture that you simply have to immerse yourself in to truly experience.
 It’s a lighthearted way of life in which people don’t take themselves too seriously, be that by the elaborate way locals give directions, or the exuberant way they greet someone they haven’t seen in a long time.

 Whether you’re wandering around the serene streets or sipping beer at a bar over a game of dominoes, there’s something about it that is uniquely Bajan – and that, in a word, is the culture.